Rye whiskey: Differences between rye and bourbon

 Rye grain is known for imparting what many call a spicy or fruity flavor to the whiskey.
 Bourbon, distilled from at least 51% corn, is noticeably sweeter and tends to be more full-bodied than rye.
 As bourbon gained popularity beyond the southern United States, bartenders increasingly substituted it for rye in cocktails such as the whiskey sour, Manhattan, and Old Fashioned, which were originally made with rye.
 All other things being equal, the character of the cocktail will be drier (i.e., less sweet) with rye.

+Styles

+American straight rye whiskey has historically been subdivided into regional styles, which differ in the rye content of the mash and subsequent flavor profiles.
+Typically, the more rye in the mash bill, the spicier the whiskey should be, aging notwithstanding.

+Maryland-style, for example, historically contained 65-70% rye and 30-35% corn in the mash bill, and generally had a sweet flavor.
+Pennsylvania-style, also called Monongahela rye, conversely, was traditionally made with a very high percentage of rye in its mash bill, upwards of 95%, and is generally spicier.

+Kentucky-style rye is characterized by even sweeter profile than Maryland-style, as its mash bill is normally 51-55% rye, only slightly to the minimum required for a straight rye, with the remaining grains being a mix of corn and malted barley.
+Because of its relatively low rye content, it is comparable to high-rye bourbons.

+With the decline of straight rye whiskey after Prohibition, and the subsequent closure of large distilleries in Maryland and Pennsylvania, the historic distinctions were mostly lost, though the 21st century revival of American straight rye has seen modern producers describe their productions in terms of these historic styles.

 Canadian rye whisky

 Canadian whisky is often referred to as "rye whisky" because historically much of the content was from rye.
 There is no requirement for rye to be used to make Canadian whisky, and the labels "Canadian whisky", "Canadian rye whisky" and "Rye whisky" are all legally permitted, regardless of the actual composition, provided the whiskies "possess the aroma, taste and character generally attributed to Canadian whisky".

 In modern practice, most Canadian whiskies are blended to achieve this character, primarily consisting of a high-proof base whisky typically made from corn or wheat and aged in used barrels combined with a small amount of flavoring whisky made from a rye mash and distilled to a lower proof.
 In some cases, the corn-to-rye ratio may be as high as 9:1.
 There are a few exceptions, such as Alberta Premium and Canadian Club Chairman's Select, which are made from 100% rye mash.

 Canadian whisky must be aged in wooden barrels that are not larger than 700 L for at least three years, and the barrels do not have to be new oak or charred.
 This requirement differs from regulations for U.S. blended whiskey, in which the bulk base spirits are not required to be aged.